magento/devdocs/guides/v2.0/mtf/features/webdriver.md

 Both implement the [`DriverInterface.php`] interface.
 The interface declares methods that are used in web page automation such as `click()`, `isVisible()`, `setValue()`, `dragAndDrop()` etc.

 To use a custom web driver, you must implement the `DriverInterface.php` interface.

-Use provided web drivers as examples.
+Use provided in the FTF web drivers as examples.

-## Setup the Facebook web driver {#ftf-facebook-driver-install}
+## Set up the Facebook web driver {#ftf-facebook-driver-install}

-To setup the Facebook web driver, follow:
+To set up the Facebook web driver, use the following steps:

 1. In `<magento2>/dev/tests/functional/etc/di.xml`, add the `<preference for="Magento\Mtf\Client\DriverInterface" type="Magento\Mtf\Client\Driver\Facebook\Driver" />` element.
 2. In `<magento2>/dev/tests/functional/composer.json`, move the `"facebook/webdriver": "dev-master"` entry from the `"suggest"` list to the `"require"` list.